 Olivier Greif - Sri Chinmoy's Music Played On The Piano By Haridas Olivier Greif (1980) (cassette)

-" There are the cries of the rich, there are the cries of the poor, there are the cries that have only known the bastards " On the Causse du Larzac since 1971 a merciless war has been going on against the French state that wants to enlarge a military camp.
+"There are the cries of the rich, there are the cries of the poor, there are the cries that have only known the bastards" On the Causse du Larzac in 1971, a merciless war began against the French state, which wanted to expand a military camp.
 The nationalist conscience of the Aveyronnais awakens and revolts.
-Lanza del Vasto emerges in all this fight which makes be born an ecological conscience to a whole country.
+Lanza del Vasto emerged in the midst of this struggle, bringing ecological awareness to an entire country.
 When a label takes a stand.

 Didier Bocquet - Eclipse (1977)

-Madhya - Meditations on the threshold (1987)
+Madhya - Meditations on the Threshold (1987)

 François Mardirossian